softwaremill/bootzooka/README.md

 # Bootstrap

-Simple showcase project to allow quicklly start with development process.
+Simple showcase project to allow quicklly start with development process of modern web based applciation.

-Project is divided in separated modules by basically we have UI which base on AngularJS and REST backend based on Scalatra.
+Project is divided in few separated modules but basically we have UI which is base on [AngularJS](http://angularjs.org/) and REST backend based on [Scalatra](http://www.scalatra.org/).
-Backend can be interchanged as there is no dependency between frontend and backend.
+Backend can be interchanged as there is no dependency between frontend and backend - [spray.io](http://spray.io/) was also an option.

 ## Technology stack